Complex use of Selections calls for robust tools. Turbo-charge your workflow and make your life easier with these three advanced options.

 You can reload your last used selection with a tap and hold on the Selection button.

-When you invoke this shortcut, the words Mask Reloaded will appear in the notification bar.
+Mask Reloaded will appear in the notification bar when you invoke this shortcut,

 Reloading your last-used selection will automatically activate Selection mode.
 From here you can make further modifications to your selection if necessary.

 Store the selections you use over and over, and recall them whenever you need them.